No767/Deltaline/Community/contributing.md

 this one is too messy and it's kinda hard to read

 **Long story short**: Just make it easy to read

-## Dependencies

-This repo will start using the Django Framework to make things... faster and more smoother to say the least.
-The requirements are listed below:

-- Python 3.6 and above (Devloped in Python 3.9.6)
-- Django 3.2.5 LTS (should be already listed within the requirements.txt as a lib)
-- Pip (comes bundled with Python 3)
-- Yarn or npm
-- Bootstrap
-- Material Icons
-- (*optional*) An IDE like VS Code or PyCharm.
-This will make things a lot easier to work with.

 ## Getting Started